 Mississippi’s sports handle has seemed to remain largely intact, although revenue fell again in November, similar to the October dip.
-While operators across the U.S. have been able to rake in significant results, the state has struggled to amass a competitive amount, maintaining modest increase in revenue.
+While operators across the U.S. have been able to rake insignificant results, the state has struggled to amass a competitive amount, maintaining a modest increase in revenue.

-Out of the $45 million wagered, the bookies ended up with just $1.6 million as profits, or 3.76%.
+Out of the $45 million wagered, the bookies ended up with just $1.6 million as profits (3.76% of the total).
 Not a great amount by any stretch.
-And yet, handle did increase compared to October, adding additional $12 million to the amount wagered in Magnolia State.
+And yet, the handle did increase compared to October, adding an additional $12 million to the amount wagered in Magnolia State.

 Understandably, Mississippi isn’t the state where the activity is at its highest.
 Compared to the handles of places such as New Jersey and Nevada, Mississippi is a bit of a laggard, but that’s hardly its fault.

 Nevada and New Jersey have had very pro-gambling lawmakers and local supporters, running various online gaming operations even before PASPA was defeated in May 2018.

 In the case of New Jersey, November brought the state $330 million in total handle and $21.2 million in profit.
 The results from a month before that, in October, were also very good, with $11.7 million in revenue out of $260 million wagered overall.